geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Nimlgen** [[00:26:33](https://www.youtube.com/watch?v=m7zQq40dr2M&t=1593)]
 yeah so i'm also focused on the the nv gpu this week um so yeah actually we got only four versions to this thing um like okay so we also can send tilts now right on the monitor but they're still slow so yeah so i'm just looking into somewhere and um
-Yeah, actually, they use...
+Yeah, actually, they use..
 I found and localized all this stuff.
 They set up NVMe queues and how they talk to the NVMe drive.
 So, yeah, actually, they also use TLB to set up to write some information into the bar.
-But after that, it looks like they set up queues and these queues...
+But after that, it looks like they set up queues and these queues..
 It looks like queues find their memory, like on the controller itself.
 And it looks like has access to this memory.
 So yeah.